SeaOfNodes/Simple/chapter01/README.md

 return 1;
 ```

-We will be implementing the `return` statement first.
+We will implement the `return` statement first.
 The `return` statement accepts an `expression` as an argument.
-For this chapter, the language only has one type of `expression` - an integer literal, as
-shown in the example above.
+For this chapter, the only `expression` type is an integer literal, as shown in the example above.

 Here is the [complete grammar](docs/01-grammar.md) of the language for this chapter.